subhendukhatuya/subhendukhatuya.github.io/index.md

-    [Nov] : Paper accepted at AAAI-ICWSM, Buffalo, New York, 3-6 June 2024 [May] : Paper accepted at ACL-23, Toronto, Canada, 9-14 July [Apr] : Poster accepted at AI.Imapct23 at IITB, 28-29th April
+    [Nov] : Paper accepted at AAAI-ICWSM, Buffalo, New York, 3-6 June 2024 [May] : Paper accepted at ACL-23, Toronto, Canada, 9-14 July [Apr] : Poster accepted at AI.Imapct23 at IITB, 28-29th April [Jan] : Invited to attened Research Week with Google 2024, Bengaluru, Jan 29-31
 ```

 2022